React JS CKEditor Example

 Check out your React app on this URL: localhost:3000

-Step 2 – Install CKEditor and Bootstrap 4
+Step 2 – Install and Set Up CKEditor

-In this step, execute the following command to install CKEditor and bootstrap 4 library into your react app:
+Run the following command to install CKEditor and bootstrap library into your react app:

 npm install react-ckeditor-component